anhvu00/SampleCode/jumphost/README.md

 <li>How to set up a kickstart server/host to install Centos to another host (aka installation by script).

-<li>Source code is in the project jumphost on GitLab (git@gitlab.com:sme-inc/javelin/bootstrap-k8s/jumphost.git).
+<li>Source code is in the project jumphost on GitLab .

-<li>This document shows the step-by-step to run it in our ESXi environment (aka “stark”).
+<li>This document shows the step-by-step to run it in our ESXi environment.

 <li>Intended audience is developers who want to do DevOps.
 </li>